-Laurier Brantford's Ethical Reporting Guidelines for Journalism Students
+Laurier Brantford's Ethical Reporting Guidelines for Digital Media and Journalism Students

 Adapted with permission from Ryerson University's Rules of Conduct for Students and Journalists